OFFICIAL RULES AND ACCIDENT WAIVER

 Late Penalty

-For every minute a team is late, a 1 pound penalty will be assessed for each minute late and after 5 minutes late, the entire limit for that day’s catch will be disqualified.
+For every minute a team is late, a 1- pound penalty will be assessed.
+After 5 minutes late, the entire limit for that day’s catch will be disqualified.

 Restrictions